Xerxes31415/hiking-rules/README.md

 6. No amplified music (not even your phone's internal speaker).
     1. I would prefer you to be here to socialize, but if you are the type that just wants to listen to music, please do so with headphones as to not bother the rest of the group.
     2. We're going hiking to be out in nature.
 Having amplified music alters that, and makes the decision for other people, which isn't cool.
+7. No pictures without consent.
+8. If guests are allowed for a specific event, you are responsible for your guests and their behavior.